An experiment can have many different states. The state is displayed just below the experiment’s name in the Experiments navigation section.

 The experiment has been created.
 You can now build your model in the Modeling canvas.

 When you’ve built your model, click Run.
 Then navigate to the Evaluation view the see how your experiment performs.

 An experiment can be queued while waiting for it to start to run.
 This happens if you try to run more experiments at the same time than your number of allowed concurrent experiments.
-This number is shown in the Quota view.
+This number is shown in the Subscription view.